Violating the Thermodynamic Uncertainty Relation in the Three-Level Maser: Full Counting Statistics

 \section{Full Counting Statistics}

-An analytical approach to determine the particle statistics in an open quantum system is Full Counting Statistics (FCS) by including counting fields in the master equation \cite{EspositoRevModPhys2009,SchallerBook2014}.
+An analytical approach to determine the particle statistics in an open quantum system is provided by Full Counting Statistics (FCS), where counting fields are included in the master equation \cite{EspositoRevModPhys2009,SchallerBook2014}.
 Let $\chi_u$ and $\chi_l$ be counting fields for the respective reservoirs.
 The Lindblad master equation becomes

 with the modified Lindbladians

 and dissipators

 If we reshape the density matrix into a state vector $\rho^\mathrm{rot}=(\rho_{xx},\rho_{uu},\rho_{ll},\mathrm{Re}[\rho_{ul}],\mathrm{Im}[\rho_{ul}])^T$ we summarize the Lindblad master equation as a matrix equation with the Liouvillian supermatrix $\mathcal{L}(\chi_u,\chi_l)$ \cite{BreuerBook2002}